Poverty & Safety Net

 Download this as a PDF

-Far too often I would field a call from a Cleveland senior enrolled in the Economic Security Project who had a utility shut off, no food in the house, or inability to pay for their medications.
-Our goal was always to address the immediate crisis, stabilize the individual, and help them in addressing the financial challenge that led to the crisis.
+I first became familiar with United Way of Greater Cleveland’s 211 helpline when I worked at the City of Cleveland’s Department of Aging in the 2010s.
+Far too often I would field a call from a Cleveland senior enrolled in the program who had a utility shut-off, no food in the house or inability to pay for their medications.
+My work in the Department of Aging’s Economic Security Project included helping older adults find their way back to financial stability.
+Our goal was always to address the immediate crisis, stabilize the individual and assist them in addressing the financial challenge that led to the crisis.

 Quite often, a call to 211 is the first step in our plan of action and is still the ideal tool for finding solutions to basic needs when in immediate crisis.